TrueNAS Nightly Development Documentation

 Restart the service when prompted.

-After joining AD, creating a multimode dataset and the SMB and NFS shares, adjust the dataset/file system ACL to match the container and users configured in AD.
+After joining AD, and creating a multi-mode dataset and the SMB and NFS shares, adjust the dataset/file system ACL permissions to match the container and users configured in AD.

-You can modify dataset permissions from the Shares screen using the Edit ACL screen for each share (SMB and NFS).
-Using this method you select the share on the Windows (SMB) Share widget, then click the icon to edit the dataset properties for the SMB share, but you must repeat this for the NFS share.
+You can modify dataset permissions from the Shares screen using the Edit ACL screen for the selected share (SMB and NFS).
+Select the share row on the widget, then click the edit icon to modify permissions for the share dataset.
+Perform this for both the SMB and NFS shares.

-Edit Filesystem ACL icon to open theOr you can go to Datasets, select the name of the dataset created for the multiprotocol share to use and scroll down to the Permissions widget for the dataset.
+Edit Filesystem ACL icon to open theOr go to Datasets, select the dataset row created for the multiprotocol share on the Datasets table, then scroll down to the Permissions widget for the dataset.
 Click Edit to open the Edit ACL screen.

 Enter Group in the Who field or use the dropdown list to select Group.